MalikHettige/desync-saml-orm-ssti-chain/desync/README.md

 └── resources/             # Primary research reading list + scope-decision note
 ```

+## Status Update — September 24, 2026

+**Verdict:** Desync mastery is paused.
+Full BAC/Auth/Business-logic focus until a $15k accepted-bounty floor is reached — desync resumes after that milestone, not before.

+**Reasoning:**
+- Desync requires a 2-3 week confirmation cycle per target vs. 1 week for BAC/Auth/business logic — fewer total attempts in a fixed hunting window, which lowers the odds of hitting a specific dollar floor reliably.
+- BAC/Auth/business logic has the broadest target applicability (any multi-user app qualifies) and the highest hit rate of anything in the current skillset — the fastest, most certain path to $15k specifically.
+- Desync pays more per finding when it lands, but rarity and cycle time make it the wrong lever for a floor goal.
+It's the right lever for upside once the floor is secured.

+**Resume condition:** $15k in accepted bounties.
+Desync work restarts immediately after, not deferred further.

 ## Important notes

 - All labs are intentionally vulnerable, for educational/authorized use only.